m2osw/snapwebsites/snapdatabase/doc/README.md

      it should be, it is not there yet... so that makes for a rather complicated algorithm to re-distribute the data quicly

-     (Note: this hashing method is based on an indexed sequantial exploit which is well known to DBMS implementers)
+     (Note: this hashing method is based on an indexed sequential exploit which is well known to DBMS implementers)

  * Replication capability having data sent to several nodes for "backup"